AriFordsham/GHCWiki/simd.md

 - [ The Perils of parallel: Larrabee vs. Nvidia, MIMD vs. SIMD](http://perilsofparallel.blogspot.com/2008/09/larrabee-vs-nvidia-mimd-vs-simd.html)

 - [VectorComputing](vector-computing)  The page for discussion of the Vector unit support in GHC.

+- [SIMD LLVM](simd-llvm) Using SIMD instructions via the LLVM backend